ericpalakovichcarr/django-facetools/docs/tutorial.rst

 it here: http://developers.facebook.com/docs/test_users/

-Facetools provides a means of managing your test users so that they can be created and used automatically in your tests across one or environments (development vs staging).
+Facetools provides a means of managing your test users so that they can be created and used automatically in your tests across one or more environments (development vs staging).

 We're going to update our tests to ensure the open graph data is